-Notice is hereby given that the Annual Meeting of the Shareholders (the "Annual Meeting") of The Female Health Company (the "Company") will be held at the Embassy Suites Hotel, 2nd Floor, The DePaul Room, 600 North State Street, Chicago, Illinois 60610, on April 2, 2009 at 1:00 p.m., local time, for the following purposes:
+Notice is hereby given that the Annual Meeting of the Shareholders (the "Annual Meeting") of The Female Health Company (the "Company") will be held in the Printers Row Board Room on the 2nd floor of the Embassy Suites Hotel Chicago Downtown, 600 North State Street, Chicago, IL 60610, on March 25, 2010 at 10:00 a.m., local time, for the following purposes:

-- 1. To elect eight members to the Board of Directors, the names of whom are set forth in the accompanying proxy statement, to serve until the 2010 Annual Meeting. - 2.
-To consider and act upon a proposal to ratify the appointment of McGladrey & Pullen, LLP, independent registered public accounting firm, as the Company's auditors for the fiscal year ending September 30, 2009. - 3.
-To transact such other business as may properly come before the Annual Meeting and any adjournments thereof.
+1. To elect eight members to the Board of Directors, the names of whom are set forth in the accompanying proxy statement, to serve until the 2011 Annual Meeting of the Shareholders.

+2. To consider and act upon a proposal to ratify the appointment of McGladrey & Pullen, LLP, independent registered public accounting firm, as the Company's auditors for the fiscal year ending September 30, 2010.

+3. To transact such other business as may properly come before the Annual Meeting and any adjournments thereof.